Azure-Samples/MachineLearningSamples-DistributedHyperParameterTuning/Docs/scenario-distributed-tuning-of-hyperparameters.md

-# Large-scale Hyperparameter Tuning using Vienna
+# Large-scale Hyperparameter Tuning using Azure Machine Learning

 ## Link of the Gallery GitHub repository
 Following is the link to the public GitHub repository: